 The explanation we gave of conformity to noncoordination norms like "attend a Protestant church on Sunday" is not an adequate explanation of conformity to coordination norms.
 Recall that coordination norms are regularities that exist at least in part because everyone thinks that he or she ought conditionally to conform to the regularity.
 That is, a person will conform as long as he or she expects everyone else to do so.
 Why will someone expect that?
 Our earlier explanation leaves that question unanswered, and, for our purposes, we need an answer.
-The answer we suggest is that, in the case of coordination norms, conformity creates mutually concordant expectations about conformity; those expectations in turn create continued conformity, which creates mutually concordant expectations about conformity yield mutually concordant expectations about conformity?
+The answer we suggest is that, in the case of coordination norms, conformity creates mutually concordant expectations about conformity; those expectations in turn create continued conformity, which creates mutually concordant expectations about conformity, which creates mutually concordant expectations about conformity?
 How do those expectations yield conformity?

 To answer the first question, imagine you and your visitor, a recently arrived alien from outer space, are about to step into an elevator.
 You think that you ought to conform to "maximize distance from the nearest neighbor" as long as everyone else does.
 Your space visitor does not think any such thing.
 The explanation of the difference is that you live in a community that adheres to the elevator norm, and it is clear to you that conformity is the way to realize the trade-off between using the elevator and avoiding overcrowding.
 There are no elevators in the alien's world, so he or she has no idea of how to act.
 Your living in an elevator norm community also explains how you know that people have in the past conformed to the elevator norm and that everyone else thinks that he or she ought to conform as long as everyone else does.
 The expectation that everyone else will conform gives you a reason to conform, and, acting on that reason, you will conform.
 Thus, conformity yields mutually concordant expectations about conformity, which yields conformity.
-The continuing conformity reinforces the mutually concordant expectations about conformity, which reinforces the mutually concordant expectations about conformity, which....
+The continuing conformity reinforces the mutually concordant expectations about conformity, which yield conformity, which reinforces the mutually concordant expectations about conformity, which reinforces the mutually concordant expectations about conformity, which reinforces the mutually concordant expectations about conformity, which ....
 In this way, once established, coordination norms are self-perpetuating.